MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know the first computer 'bug' was actually a moth?
-In 1947, Grace Hopper, an early computer scientist, discovered a moth in the Harvard Mark II computer she was working on.
-Since then, the term 'bug' has been adopted in programming parlance to denote any kind of glitch or issue in the code.
-Now that's a truly unusual piece of programming history!
+Did you know that the first actual computer "bug" was a real insect?
+In 1947, engineers working on the Mark II computer at Harvard University discovered a moth stuck in one of the components.
+They taped it to their daily log where they wrote, “First actual case of bug being found."
+This was where the term 'debugging' originated from.